 Since a DPC membership covers your employees, you get to pay a fixed amount with no copays.
 It means that no matter how many times they visit a DPC provider, you don’t have to shell out more money.

 A Direct Primary Care provider lowers your costs of maintaining staff and work hours.
 You will not need a team to process claims and reimbursements.

 Your employees have different illnesses or medical conditions.
 A DPC facility or provider offers a wide array of healthcare services.
 It answers your employees’ needs.

 But, no one medical provider does all the job.
-A team of DPC providers collaborates on the healthcare requirements of your employees.
+A team of Direct Primary Care providers collaborates on the healthcare requirements of your employees.

 - Nurse providers have the right academic background and training.
 They have the essential practical experience in delivering DPC services.